ms-iot/iot-core-azure-dm-client/docs/dm-hello-world-coding.md

     }
 </pre>

-Now you have a fully functional DM!
+Now you have a fully functional DM client integrated into the application!

 **Next Step**: